USAGov en Español

-USAGov en Español (formerly GobiernoUSA.gov) is the official portal of the United States Government in Spanish.
-It is the sister site of USA.gov, the official portal of the U.S. Government in English.
+USAGov en Español (formerly GobiernoUSA.gov) is the official portal of the United States government in Spanish.
+It is the sister site of USA.gov, the official portal of the U.S. government in English.

-USAGov en Español provides official U.S. Government information and services in Spanish in a user-friendly way.
+USAGov en Español provides official U.S. government information and services in Spanish in a user-friendly way.
 It gives Spanish speakers access to government information and services, original content, email and social media channels.

 It is not a direct translation of USA.gov, but is rather adapted to address the information needs of Spanish speakers.
 It does public outreach as well as community collaboration.

-During natural disasters, USAGov en Español provides official, centralized U.S. Government information for Spanish speakers.
-In 2005, the portal aggregated official information in Spanish in the wake of Hurricane Katrina, offering information about federal and state benefits as well as assistance programs for disaster victims.
+During natural disasters, USAGov en Español provides U.S. government information for Spanish speakers.
+In 2005, the portal aggregated official information in Spanish after Hurricane Katrina, offering information about federal and state benefits as well as assistance programs for disaster victims.
 The site adopted a similar response during the 2007 Southern California wildfires, which burned more than 1,500 homes.

 USAGov en Español is part of the U.S. General Services Administration.

 History

 USAGov en Español is part of USA.gov.
 USA.gov links to federal agency websites and to state, local, and tribal government.

-USAGov en Español was launched on October 16, 2003, to support Executive Order 13166, signed by President Bill Clinton in 2000, which requires federal agencies to provide meaningful information and services for people with limited English proficiency (LEP).
+USAGov en Español was launched on October 16, 2003, to support Executive Order 13166, signed by President Bill Clinton in 2000, which requires federal agencies to provide information and services for people with limited English proficiency (LEP).

-The portal is the key part of an integrated outreach effort created to address the government information needs of the estimated 41 million U.S. residents who speak Spanish at home, or about 12% of the population, according to the U.S. Census Bureau.
+The portal ispart of an integrated outreach effort created to address the government information needs of the estimated 41 million U.S. residents who speak Spanish at home, or about 12% of the population, according to the U.S. Census Bureau.

 The portal was initially called FirstGov En Español but was renamed GobiernoUSA.gov in 2007 to reflect that it is the federal government's website in Spanish.
 It was redesigned in the summer of 2010.
 On February 23, 2011, the portal rolled out a mobile version of the site.
 It was renamed to USAGov en Español in the fall of 2017.

-Originally conceived as a directory of federal websites, the website now includes state and local government directories.
-It also offers online services and original content about government programs and services with the Spanish-speaking user in mind.
+Originally a directory of federal websites, the website now includes state and local government directories.
+It also offers online services and original content about government programs and services in Spanish.
 In 2008, USAGov en Español launched a social media outreach campaign where users can receive updates and interact with the government through Facebook, Twitter and YouTube.